 The TCP protocol is a connection-oriented communication protocol that uses a three-way handshake to establish secure and reliable connections.
 With TCP, the data can be transmitted in two directions.
-It has a built-in checker for errors, and it delivers data in order, which makes it a reliable protocol for ensuring data transmission.
+It has a built-in checker for errors and delivers data in order, making it a reliable protocol for ensuring data transmission.
 However, a drawback is that it uses greater bandwidths.

 In contrast to TCP, the USP is a simple and commotion internet protocol.
-Also known as User Datagram Protocol, doesn't require an error checking function or recovery services.
+Also known as User Datagram Protocol, it doesn’t require an error-checking function or recovery services.
 With UDP, there is a restriction on opening, maintaining, or terminating a connection.
-It carries our data transfers even if the receiver doesn't receive them.
-While it isn't ideal for emails or web page viewing, UDP is commonly used in real-time communication such as broadcast or multi-task network transmission.
+It carries our data transfers even if the receiver doesn’t receive them.
+While it isn’t ideal for emails or web page viewing, UDP is commonly used in real-time communication, such as broadcast or multi-task network transmission.

-While encryption may seem like a complex ordeal, it is originally a simple daily task to execute.
+While encryption may seem complex, it was initially a simple daily task.
 Fortunately, there are several tools available for data encryption that you can use.
 While most of these are free, and some are paid.
-Let's take a glimpse at the few best data encryption tools available nowadays:
+Let’s take a glimpse at the few best data encryption tools available nowadays:

 It is the most powerful encryption tool which allows multiple encryption methods.
 It comes with two-factor authentication.
-It creates a separate folder for sensitive data, which keeps data protected from cyber attacks.
+It creates a separate folder for sensitive data, protecting it from cyber-attacks.
 It also secures vaults of various sizes depending on the type.
 It uses complex algorithms like Cast and 3DES for data encryption.

 It is an open-source program that is best for researchers and developers.
 It can be used on Windows, OS X, and Linux operating systems.
 It hides encrypted data in the form of volumes, one into another.
-There are many security features and functionalities that motivate a user to use it for data encryption.
+Many security features and functionalities motivate users to use it for data encryption.